George Morss Jukes Boswell: Legal, business and militia activities

 Boswell was called to the bar of Upper Canada in the Michaelmas term, 1827.
 He developed a reputation as a leading barrister, and in 1841, was the first person appointed Queen's Counsel by the government of the new Province of Canada.

 Although he was a supporter of the reform movement, Boswell was opposed to the violent rebellion advocated by individuals such as William Lyon Mackenzie.
 During the rebellion, he served in the Upper Canada militia in the Chippewa area of the Niagara peninsula, near Navy Island where Mackenzie set up a headquarters and proclaimed the Republic of Canada.

 After the rebellion was suppressed, Boswell was one of counsel retained in 1838 to defend several of the individuals accused of high treason in the Rebellion.
 Two of the accused he defended were John Montgomery, the owner of the tavern where the Battle of Montgomery's Tavern had occurred in December, 1837, and Thomas David Morrison, who had been a reform supporter but had spoken against rebellion.
 Morrison was acquitted, but left for the United States, fearing he might face further charges.
-Montgomery was convicted and sentenced to transportion to Tasmania, but managed to escape to New York before the sentence could be implemented.
+Montgomery was convicted and sentenced to transportation to Tasmania, but managed to escape to New York before the sentence could be implemented.

 Boswell was active in business in the Cobourg area, including being the first secretary of the Cobourg Harbour Company and being involved with the Cobourg and Peterborough Railway Company.
 He also acquired substantial land-holdings in Cobourg and the surrounding area.